genedelisa/spring-mvc3-javaconfig/README.md

 for layout and CSS styling.
 Take a look at the login form and you won't see the typical table tags used for layout.
 For compatibility with older browsers, [Modernizr](http://modernizr.com/) is used.

-This project also ses the Servlet 3.0 ability to replace web.xml
+This project also uses the Servlet 3.0 ability to replace web.xml

 Maven
 ------